Eynesbury - Exford

 Eynesbury - Exford lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Eynesbury - Exford's population is around 4798 as of Aug 2025.
-This reflects an increase of 1808 people (60.5%) since the 2021 Census, which reported a population of 2990 people.
-The change is inferred from the estimated resident population of 4017 from the ABS as of June 2024 and an additional 823 validated new addresses since the Census date.
-This level of population equates to a density ratio of 69 persons per square kilometer, providing significant space per person and potential room for further development.
-Eynesbury - Exford's growth of 60.5% since the 2021 census exceeded the national average (8.6%) and the state average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 69.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Eynesbury - Exford's population is approximately 4,931 as of November 2025.
+This represents a growth of 1,941 people, an increase of 64.9% since the 2021 Census which reported a population of 2,990.
+The change was inferred from the estimated resident population of 4,042 in June 2024 and an additional 858 validated new addresses since the Census date.
+This results in a population density ratio of 71 persons per square kilometer.
+Eynesbury - Exford's growth exceeded both national (8.9%) and state averages, making it a regional growth leader.
+Interstate migration contributed approximately 69.3% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth is predicted over the period, placing Eynesbury - Exford in the top 10 percent of statistical areas across the nation.
-The area is expected to expand by 1793 persons to 2041 based on the latest population numbers, reflecting an increase of 19.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future projections anticipate exceptional growth, placing Eynesbury - Exford in the top 10 percent of statistical areas nationally.
+By 2041, the area is expected to have expanded by 1,793 persons, reflecting an overall increase of 16.1% over the 17-year period.

 Frequently Asked Questions - Population